DevynKore/DevynKore/README.md

 - @DevynKore
-- Boise State University, Go Broncos
-- Computer Engineering
+- Coding to sell
-- Pyro
+- Selling to code

 <!---